About TIF’s e-Academy

 The overall aim is to improve and enhance the experience of the learner.
 The grand challenge is to empower the learner with knowledge and skills to navigate and meaningfully interact with the vast wealth of available educational resources as well as connecting with other learners.
 Consequently, the learner is encouraged to adopt active learning using self-directed, personalized collaborative learning web-based environments.

-The e-Thal Ed for Healthcare Professionals
+The e-Thal Ed for Medical Specialists

 For some introductory information, please consult the TIF website.